-The Galapagos Tortoise Movement Ecology Programme, led by Dr Stephen Blake is answering questions like:
+The Galapagos Tortoise Movement Ecology Programme, led by Dr Stephen Blake aims to fulfil several research objectives, including:

-- What are the spatial needs of Galapagos giant tortoises?
+- Determining the spatial needs of Galapagos giant tortoises.

-- What are the ecological roles of Galapagos giant tortoises?
+- Understanding the ecological roles of Galapagos giant tortoises.

-- How are tortoise populations changing over time, particularly in response to management threats and interventions?
+- Assessing how tortoise populations are changing over time, particularly in response to management threats and interventions.

 The tracking team use both traditional survey methods (e.g. behavioural observations) and high tech methods such as fixing tags to the tortoises to track their migrations.
-They have tagged individuals from four different tortoise species so far – two on Santa Cruz, one on Alcedo volcano, Isabela and one on Espanola.
+They have tagged individuals from four different tortoise species so far – including two species on Santa Cruz and a single species on both Isabela and Espanola.
 To learn more about the techniques used for tracking tortoises, visit our Discovering Galapagos case study here.

 Local education and outreach

-Galapagos giant tortoises are one of many species affected by the increasing Galapagos human population so the team are closely involved in outreach and education initiatives.
-For example, they are working closely with key stakeholders to understand how tortoises interact with the human population, in order to reduce tortoise-human conflict.
+Galapagos giant tortoises are one of many species affected by the increasing Galapagos human population so the team is closely involved in outreach and education initiatives.
+For example, they are working closely with key stakeholders to understand how tortoises interact with the human population in order to reduce tortoise-human conflict.
 They are also engaging younger generations in their research initiatives, as well as helping to spread their work to the local population.
-This includes running afternoon sessions with the Ecology Project International’s ‘Mola Mola’ youth club.
-Activities have revolved around the projects work tracking tortoises and on seed dispersal.
+This includes running afternoon sessions with local NGO Ecology Project International’s ‘Mola Mola’ youth club, which is a group of young, local conservation enthusiasts that are based on Santa Cruz.
+Education activities have revolved around the project’s work tracking tortoises and on seed dispersal.

-In spring of 2018 the team hopes to deploy new, smaller GPS devices provided by the International Cooperation for Animal Research Using Space (ICARUS) onto newly emerged hatchlings, with data being uploaded to the International Space Station automatically and then sent to the internet.
-As a more efficient form of tracking than radio tracking, which requires time and energy locating the tortoises on foot, this will permit expansion of the study to other islands.
+In 2018 the team hopes to deploy new, smaller GPS devices provided by the International Cooperation for Animal Research Using Space (ICARUS) onto newly emerged hatchlings, with data being uploaded to the International Space Station automatically and then sent to the internet.
+These tags will allow the team to increase their sample size, expand to other islands and species of tortoise, and obtain near real-time data when death occurs that will help identify the cause.

-A questionnaire for farmers, tour operators and developers assessing the costs, benefits and risks posed by giant tortoises to different landowners within the Santa Cruz Highlands has been created.
-The results will be integrated with an ecological study of tortoises on private land, including levels of crop damage.
+The team is also investigating human-tortoise conflict, including looking into the costs, benefits and risks posed by giant tortoises to different landowners on Santa Cruz.
+To investigate this, a questionnaire for farmers, tour operators and developers assessing the costs, benefits and risks posed by giant tortoises to different landowners within the Santa Cruz Highlands was created.
+The results from the questionnaire will be integrated with an ecological study of tortoises on private land, including levels of crop damage.
 These results will help form a preliminary framework for private land management to reduce damage by tortoises.